makersacademy/takeaway-challenge/README.md

 I began with writing a user story feature test.
 This required asking what dishes were on the menu.
 Once I had a failing feature test I wrote corresponding unit tests for a menu class.
 Once, both feature and unit tests were failing for the same reason I wrote the code to pass the failing tests.
 I continued like this for the remaining user stories and unit tests discovering the required classes and implementing them to pass the tests.

 When I came to implement the Order class I added the Twilio gem and configured the code.
 I read the online documentation in order to set it up correctly.
 I hid sensitive information in an `config.env` file so that it would not be publicly available.
 I posted an example file on github so that others could see the format and the required information and then added the file to `.gitignore` so that my real credentials would not be pushed to github.
 When testing the SMS functionality, I used a double (mock) and stubbed the `send` method so that real text messages were not sent with each test order.
-I made the unit test for sms messaging pending once I had gotten it to work so that a text message was not sent with each `rspec` run.

 Once I had the basic functionality working across classes I wrote an end to end feature test.
 It was a little awkward using the classes that I had so I created a `Takeaway` class to help control the overall flow.
 The methods on the `Takeaway` class mostly delegated to the other classes but provided a cleaner interface.

 I enabled dependency injection so that either custom or default objects for `Order`, `Menu` and `SMS` could be used.

-Test coverage was 99% - This was because I set the sms test to be pending.
-Otherwise, it would have been 100%
+Test coverage was 100%

 Rubocop gave 2 warnings for too many lines.
 This was unavoidable because I needed to add lots of items to the menu.